glouw/c8c/README.md

-# chip8
+# c8c

-The chip8 platform is a relatively small virtual machine with 30 something opcodes.
+c8c aims to be a relatively small c-like programming language for the chip8 platform.

     make;

+c8c in itself is currently a work in progress, but you may have a look at the chip8 virtual machine and assembler meanwhile.

-See the tests folder for unit tests.
+The tests folder contains assembly unit tests for the virtual machine.

-Directory:

-    c8c: compiler (currently a work in progress)

-    emu: emulator

-    asm: assembler